 Don’t need to learn about women’s clothing?
 Read our guide to what men should wear to medical school interviews.

-6 Keys to Dressing Well for Medical School Interviews
+6 Keys for What to Wear to Medical School Interviews

 1 | Dress Comfortably

 Medical school interviews are already a stressful experience, so don’t let your clothing be an added stress.
-I recommend you avoid tight clothing or high heels that make it hard to move or walk.
+Avoid tight clothing or high heels that make it hard to move or walk.
 Many medical school interviews involve walking tours around campus and moving to different stations during an MMI, so wear something that will last comfortably throughout the day.

 3 | Accessorize Thoughtfully